 The Honors Poster is a summary of the results and conclusions in the honors thesis.
 The poster must be displayed at the Poster Symposium.
 The poster should include the following: Title (w/student's name and research supervisor's name); Introduction/Background; Materials & Methods; Results; Conclusions (list of concluding statements).
+There is not a required size but best to be no larger than 48x36 (landscape) in order to fit on the boards that will be supplied.

 Many students use Powerpoint to create their posters, but you may choose whatever program you're most comfortable with, such as Illustrator, Photoshop, etc.